-There are certain characteristics you want the school you attend to have: a top–notch program, a respected reputation, even a disereable location.
+There are certain characteristics you may want your best fit college to have: a top–notch biology program, a respected reputation, even a desirable location.
 And then there's the cost.
-We all want low cost.
+We all want affordable cost.

 Private and public schools' tuitions are increasing dramatically.
-The growing fear among applicants is that they will be accepted to their first–choice school but not have the means to pay for it.
-Some students don't consider schools whose price tags are high.
+We know from working with students and their families and from the results of our annual College Hopes and Worries Survey that the growing fear among college applicants is that they will be accepted to their dream school but not have the means to pay for it.
+Some students don't consider schools whose price tags are too high.
 That's a mistake!

-When you are deciding which school to attend , consider the cost.
+Here’s our advice: When you are deciding which school to attend , consider the cost.
 When you are deciding to which schools you will apply , cost should take a backseat (for now ).

-When you are creating your school list, consider many things, but at this point, cost should not be a take–it–or–leave–it factor.
+When you are creating your list of dream, match, and safety schools , you’ll consider many factors, but at this point, the cost of college should not be a dealbreaker.
 What you are expected to contribute could be far less than the cost of attendance.
 Sometimes, your out-of-pocket costs may be less at a school with a higher sticker price than a school with lower sticker price.
 How?